Have you ever stopped losing weight despite “doing everything right” with your diet?

 The reality is a century of metabolic research has proven, beyond the shadow of a doubt, that energy balance is the basic mechanism that regulates weight gain and loss.

-All that doesn’t mean you have to count calories to lose weight, but it does mean you have to understand how caloric intake and expenditure influences your body weight and eat accordingly.
+All that doesn’t mean you have to count calories to lose weight, but it does mean you have to understand how calorie intake and expenditure influences your body weight and eat accordingly.

-You’ve probably heard people argue against the primacy of energy balance and caloric intake.
+You’ve probably heard people argue against the primacy of energy balance and calorie intake.

 Some say that everything I’ve discussed so far is contradicted or even debunked by the latest scientific research on the human metabolism.

 Others offer up stories about their own weight gain/loss or the experiences of others that seem to defy the principles of “energy in vs. energy out.”